Fats, Oils, & Grease (FOG) Elimination Program

 Joseph Gangler, FOG Prevention Program Technician

-On May 20, 2010 the City of Valdosta approved an Fats, Oils, and Grease (FOG) Elimination Program Ordinance to amend the code of the City of Valdosta, Georgia concerning fats, oils and grease prevention for food industry customers.
-The main purpose of the FOG Program is to prevent fats, oils, and greases from clogging sewer lines, causing sewage spills or potential backflows of sewage into your business.
+On May 20, 2010, the City of Valdosta approved a Fats, Oils, and Grease (FOG) Elimination Program Ordinance to amend the code of the City of Valdosta, Georgia concerning fats, oils, and grease prevention for food industry customers.
+The main purpose of the FOG Program is to prevent fats, oils and greases from clogging sewer lines, causing sewage spills or potential backflows of sewage into your business.

 What are the main culprits for these messes?

 In most cases, they are fats, oils, and grease-all of which clog pipes.
 The main sources of these include food scraps, butter and margarine, dairy products, cooking oils, sauces and greasy leftovers.

 Fats, oils, and grease do not mix well with water and easily adhere to the walls of underground pipes when washed down the drain as liquids.
 As they cool, these substances solidify and adhere to the pipe's interior.
 If allowed, over time the grease builds up and causes blockages which in turn cause overflows and breaks in the pipes.

 Never Pour Fats, Oil, or Grease Down the Drain

 - Fats, Oils, and Grease (FOG) clog pipes at your house and in our system.
 That can cause raw sewage to back up into your home, your yard, your streets, and waterways.